DCRs #2 - AgentDirectToStore

 Constraints

-While it is a really unique DCR, due to several significant limitations, the ‘AgentDirectToStore’ DCR is not optimal for most scenarios.
+Although the ‘AgentDirectToStore’ DCR provides unique data routing capabilities, its limitations make it unsuitable for most production scenarios.
 For full details, refer to the official Microsoft portal.

 Here are the most important constraints: